toluwalojurotimiayeni/alx-low_level_programming/0x0F-function_pointers/README.md

-A file that contains all the function prototypes and data structures used by the program
+A file should contain the 5 following functions (not more)